John R. Grabach

 John R. Grabach (March 2, 1886 – March 17, 1981) was an American painter who gained prominence in the art world of the 1920s and 1930s.
-He was known for his gritty, social realism works depicting urban working-class scenes of New York City and New Jersey.
+He was known for his gritty, social realist works depicting urban working-class scenes of New York City and New Jersey.
 Although his work resembles that of the Ashcan school, he is generally considered a post-Ashcan, urban realist.
 Characterized as the “leading American painter of the Great Depression” and “a dynamic painter with a strong spirit of nationalism,” his career spanned most of the 20th century.
 Grabach also authored the art text, How to Draw the Human Figure, first published in 1957.

 Early life and education

 John Robert Grabach was born March 2, 1886, in Newark, New Jersey (see note below).
-His father, also named John Grabach, was a jeweler, and his mother, Genoveva (Eva), a homemaker and, later, a dressmaker.
-He was an only child.
+His father, also named John Grabach, was a jeweler; his mother, Genoveva (Eva), was a homemaker and, later, a dressmaker.
+He was their only child.
 At the age of 10, he showed an affinity towards drawing, carefully copying illustrations from books.

-Grabach’s first serious art training began at an early age with Albert Dick in Newark.
-By age 14, he was studying in Orange, New Jersey with August Schwabe, who taking a personal interest in his student, introduced Grabach to the Newark Sketch Club.
+Grabach’s first formal art training began at an early age with Albert Dick in Newark.
+By age 14, he was studying in Orange, New Jersey with August Schwabe, who introduced Grabach to the Newark Sketch Club.
 In 1904, at age 18, Grabach took employment with a silverware manufacturer, where he first worked as a machinist and later as a designer.
-With his interest in art unabated, Grabach continued to paint and draw in his spare time, and he enrolled at the Art Students League of New York where, commuting from New Jersey, he took night classes, studying with Kenyon Cox, Frank V. DuMond, and George Bridgman.
+Grabach continued to paint and draw in his spare time, and he enrolled at the Art Students League of New York where, commuting from New Jersey, he took night classes, studying with Kenyon Cox, Frank V. DuMond, and George Bridgman.